scuzzydude/asimov/asimov.md

 Holders of scoot are responsible for the appreciation of some genius or vanity.
 Asimov is the metric we use to evaluate relative value of genius or vanity.
 There are two ways to get asimov.
 Buy it with currency -- which requires no skill for a billionaire but has the downside of decreasing their property wealth.
 Or they can create, foster, or outright sell some vanity or genius on the cheap.

 Social pressure could create momentum that most new trade in art will be scooted, even if the effect is that the art remains in private hands, with the scoot primarily being held by a single individual for the purposes of liquidity.
-Rich guy keeps possession of the artwork for himself but publicly ISOs 10% of the scoot to get his name in the paper as a woke rich guy.
+Rich guy keeps possession of the artwork for himself but publicly stakes 10% of the scoot to get his name in the paper as a woke rich guy.

 A favorite sport of billionaires is trying to out do-good other billionaires.
 The masterpiece market will dry up for the billionaires out of fear of either a crowd-sourced crusade driving up prices, or cancellation culture impacting their core businesses.
 The do-good flavor of billionaire will be guided by market and social forces into finding new genius.